gomods/athens/docs/content/configuration/storage.md

 GCP driver at start will try to create `bucket` in which Athens data will be stored.

 ##### config:

+    # StorageType sets the type of storage backend the proxy will use.
+    # Env override: ATHENS_STORAGE_TYPE
+    StorageType = "gcp"

     [Storage]
         [Storage.GCP]
             # ProjectID to use for GCP Storage